CLCK0622/AI-prog/src-us_en/main.typ

             + UpSampling with skip connections ($512 -> 256 -> 128 -> 64$)
             + Output Convolution ($64 -> 1$, Sigmoid Activation)
     ]
-)
+) <model_struct>

 === Loss Functions

-#figure(
-    kind: "algorithm",
-    supplement: [Algorithm],
-    caption: [Loss Functions],
-    pseudocode-list(booktabs: true, stroke: none)[
-        - *Define* FocalLoss:
-          - *Parameters*: $alpha=0.5$, $gamma=3$
-          - *Functionality*:
-            - Compute BCE Loss with logits
-            - Adjust loss focus based on ground truth relevance and prediction probability

-        - *Define* ConnectivityLoss:
-          - *Parameters*: $alpha=0.001$
-          - *Functionality*:
-            - Use a $3 times 3$ convolution kernel to dilate predicted masks
-            - Compute the mean difference between dilated mask and original prediction ]
-)

-In order to solve problems of class imbalance and the difficulty of predicting a road network, our model employs two specialized loss functions: Focal Loss and a custom Connectivity Loss.
+In order to solve problems of class imbalance and the difficulty of predicting a road network, our model employs two specialized loss functions: Focal Loss and IoU Loss.
 Focal Loss is designed to fine-tune the model's focus towards hard-to-classify instances, in this case enhancing the performance of the model on minority classes by altering this normal cross-entropy loss to include a modulating factor.
 This helps to bring down the weight of the losses for well-classified instances, such that the model concentrates on difficult examples, which are common in circumstances where roads cover a small fraction of the geographical field.
-In this case, we use an $text(alpha)$-balanced variant of the focal loss:
+In this case, we use an $text(alpha)$-balanced variant of the focal loss @Focal-Loss:

+$ alpha_t = cases(
+alpha "      if label" = 1,
+1 - alpha " else"
+) $

-$ "FL"(p_t) = -alpha_t (1-p_t)^gamma log(p_t). $
+$ "FL"(p_t) = -alpha_t (1-p_t)^gamma log(p_t) $

+The IoU Loss has a different computation method called Intersection over Union, and it directly compares the overlap of the predicted results with the reference image.
+This helps in improving the model's accuracy for the boundaries and direction of roads.

 The Connectivity Loss further augments the model's capability by encouraging spatial contiguity in the predicted road networks.
 It assigns a penalty to the model for not predicting connected stretches of roads thus enhancing the chances of predicting interconnected roads.
-Hence, the consequent optimal output coming from this combination of loss functions is a road map that is probably more usable in the real world for urban design and traffic optimization.
+Hence, the consequent optimal output coming from this combination of loss functions is a road map that is probably more usable in the real world for urban design and traffic optimization. @connectivity_loss demonstrates the realization of Connectivity Loss.

 #figure(
     kind: "algorithm",